Emdiso717/Visual_vector_field/README.md

 > [!TIP]
 >
-> **Place the files you want to read in under the data folder in the root directory.This way you only need to fill in the name of the file.**
+> **Place the files you want to read in under the `./data` folder in the root directory.This way you only need to fill in the name of the file.**

 - The `show grad line` is used to control whether a vector direction line segment is displayed.
   - `1` is need to be displayed and `0` is not need.